fecgov/fec-eregs/README.md

 $ python manage.py runserver
 ```

+### Front End Development
+The static files are located at: `fec_eregs/static/fec_eregs/`.<br>
+Base SCSS files are copied from fec-cms (previously fec-style), but be mindful of custom stylesheets to make it work with this eregs instance.<br>
+Running `npm run build` will compile both the JS and SCSS files (generating `/static/fec_eregs/css/main.css`).<br>

+It's also important to keep in mind that the `compile_frontend` management command will compile the base regulations styles located at `fec_eregs/static/regulations/*`.

 ### Data

 If you are also working on the parser, it'd be a good idea to test your